kylepink/RustCodeFormatter/README.md

     }
 ]
 ```
-Note: If there already exists other user key bindings, insert the key binding without replacing everything. =)
+Note: If there already exists other user key bindings, insert the key binding without replacing everything.

 ## Issues
-* Custom preferences/styles are not currently implemented.
-* [sp0/rust-style][1] is a work in progress and still has some formatting issues and a few bugs.
+* [rust-style][1] is a work in progress and still has some formatting issues and a few bugs.

 [1]: https://github.com/sp0/rust-style